ChinmayAgarwal3/indigo/_posts/2018-01-23-ssu-social-project.markdown

 hidden: true # don't count this post in blog pagination
 description: "My venture into the social business"
 category: project
-author: johndoe
+author: Chinmayaswami_
 externalLink: false
 ---

 ## Point of the app:

 To create something superior, unique and exclusive.

 ---